tolvanea/teensy3_keyboard_controller/README.md

 This project is based on template [teensy3-rs-demo](https://github.com/tolvanea/teensy3-rs-demo).

 The main aim here is to create usb keyboard by using teensy3 and laptop keyboard spare part.
-Used teensy model is 3.6, and laptop keyboard is from Lenovo ThinkPad T480.
-Laptop keyboard spare part is connected to teensy with flat cable.
-When keys are pressed, they short circuits different connections on flat cable, and teensy uses that information to send corresponding keys over USB port.
+Teensy is model 3.6, and laptop keyboard is from Lenovo ThinkPad T480.
+Keyboard is connected to teensy with flat cable.
+When keys are pressed, they connect different lanes on flat cable, and teensy uses that information to send corresponding keys over USB port.

-This project has not been possible without following useful information sources:
+This project would not been possible without following useful information sources:
 * https://www.instructables.com/How-to-Make-a-USB-Laptop-Keyboard-Controller/
 * https://github.com/thedalles77/USB_Laptop_Keyboard_Controller
 * https://github.com/jamesmunns/teensy3-rs-demo